tomkep/jwasm/Readme.txt

       - doesn't support long filenames
       - doesn't support Open Watcom fastcall register convention
       - supports OMF, BIN and MZ output formats only
-      - no support for 64-bit and SSE4.
+      - no support for 64-bit, SSE4 and AVX.
+      - no support for OPTION DLLIMPORT.

     Memory requirements depend on the source which is assembled.
 The source itself is not kept in memory, but the symbol table is, and this table